 The Elkinses continued to live at 375 Beacon during the 1915-1916 season, but returned soon thereafter to California, where they were divorced later in 1916.

 Louisa Wells was once again living at 375 Beacon by the 1916-1917 winter season, and by the 1917-1918 season she had been joined by her daughter, Louisa (Wells) Gray, wife of Gerald Hull Gray, an attorney in New York City, from whom she was either separated or divorced.

-By 1953, 375 Beacon was the home of attorney Paul Charles Hanna and his wife, Ruth Frances (Gallan) Hanna.
+On March 20, 1952, 375 Beacon was purchased from the Wells-Gray family trusts by Ruth Frances (Gallan) Hanna, the wife of attorney Paul Charles Hanna.
 They previously had lived in Framingham.
 They continued to live at 375 Beacon in 1957.
 They subsequently moved back to Framingham, and then, in 1960, to 174 Marlborough.

 The McKenneys continued to live there until about 1962.

-By about 1962, 375 Beacon was the home of John Cornish Nott and his wife, Genevieve Margaret (Cronin) Nott.
+On December 27, 1961, 375 Beacon was purchased from Yvonne McKenney by John Cornish Nott and his wife, Genevieve Margaret (Cronin) Nott.
 They previously had lived at 31 Fairfield.
 They were dance instructors with a studio on Newbury Street.
 They continued to live at 375 Beacon until about 1971, when they moved to Duxbury.